thisismatu/dotfiles/README.md

 ## Software

-![Note]
+> [!NOTE]
-As of writing this, Figma's latest version is not available through Homebrew Cask and Enpass is quite critical so install them manually.
+> As of writing this, Figma's latest version is not available through Homebrew Cask and Enpass is quite critical so install them manually.

 - https://brew.sh
 - https://google.com/chrome